wiremock/wiremock.org/_docs/standalone/java-jar.md

 ---
-layout: docs
-title: Running as a Standalone Process
-meta_title: Run an API Mock Server as a Standalone Process | WireMock
-toc_rank: 41
 description: The WireMock server can be run in its own process, and configured via the Java API, JSON over HTTP or JSON files.
 ---

+# Run the API Mock Server as a Standalone Process

 The WireMock server can be run in its own process, and configured via the Java API, JSON over HTTP or JSON files.